RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Run in background (while game is launched)**

 Enabling this option makes ES-DE continue to run while a game is launched.
-This is normally not recommended as it leads to a slightly strange application behavior and also removes the ability to capture return codes and log output from the emulators.
-But with some graphics drivers on Windows this may be a suitable workaround if there are problems launching games (also see the next option below).
-Note that launching Steam games on all supported operating systems always makes ES-DE continue to run in the background for technical reasons.
+This is normally not recommended as it leads to a slightly strange application behavior and it also removes the ability to capture return codes and log output from the emulators.
+Generally this option should only be enabled if there are issues with launching games while suspending ES-DE.
+Note however that some systems like Valve Steam will always keep ES-DE running in the background because they require it for technical reasons (i.e. those systems will override this menu option).

-**AMD and Intel GPU game launch workaround** _(Windows only)_

-There is an issue with launching games on some Windows computers, seemingly on those with AMD or Intel GPUs.
-The emulator will start and work correctly, but the screen will be blank.
-Enabling this option is a workaround for that problem, with the drawback that the screen may flicker slightly when launching a game, and there will be a single-pixel transparent line at the bottom of the screen while the emulator is loading.
-This option is enabled by default, so if you're using an Nvidia GPU you can probably disable this option.

 **Upscale video frame rate to 60 FPS**